Coagula: Development

 After creating the trans character Wanda Mann for The Sandman, Neil Gaiman solicited feedback from his friend, Rachel Pollack.
 She felt Gaiman had poorly written Mann, and said "she would remedy that by putting her own trans character, Coagula, into Doom Patrol"; in 2023, Gaiman admitted he would write Mann differently if creating the comic contemporaneously.
 Coagula became comics' first transgender superheroine.

 Pollack described the Doom Patrol series as being "all about people that had problems with their bodies", outsiders even among the superpowered beings of the DC comics universe.
 Pollack wanted to add a trans woman to that universe, not as token inclusionism, but in a way that "[h]er transness and experiences informed the story."
 She based Coagula partly on her own trans experiences, inspired by another trans woman friend—Chelsea Goodwin—simply asking, "Oh, can I be a character?
 I’ve always wanted to be a character in a comic book."
-Pollack derived Coagula's real name (Kate Godwin) from activist and theorist Kate Bornstein and her friend's surname.
+Pollack derived Coagula's real name (Kate Godwin) from activist and theorist Kate Bornstein and Chelsea Goodwin's surname.